Florida Contraband Forfeiture Act

 Section 932.7061, Florida Statutes, requires every law enforcement agency in Florida to submit an annual report to the Florida Department of Law Enforcement (FDLE) by December 1 of each year indicating whether the agency has seized or forfeited property under the Florida Contraband Forfeiture Act and document receipts and expenditures.

 The FDLE must then compile the information into an annual report provided to the Office of Program Policy Analysis and Government Accountability (OPPAGA).
-According to the Florida Contraband Forfeiture Act Annual Report for the FY 2020-2021 Reporting Cycle, the total amount of revenue from forfeitures in Florida was $27,354,289.79.
+According to the Florida Contraband Forfeiture Act Annual Report for the FY 2020-2021 Reporting Cycle, the total revenue from forfeitures in Florida was $27,354,289.79.

 Once a seizing agency has been awarded a final judgment granting forfeiture of property, the agency may do any of the following:

-• Retain the property for agency use;
+- Retain the property for agency use;

-• Sell the property at public auction or by sealed bid to the highest bidder, except for real property, which must be sold in a commercially reasonable manner; or
+- Sell the property at public auction or by sealed bid to the highest bidder, except for real property, which must be sold in a commercially reasonable manner; or

-• As explained in Florida Statute Section 932.7055, salvage, trade, or transfer the property to any public or nonprofit organization.
+- As explained in Florida Statute Section 932.7055, salvage, trade, or transfer the property to any public or nonprofit organization.

 When the forfeited property has a lien attached to it that is preserved by the court.
 See s.
 932.703(6)(b), F.S.
-As required by Section 932.7055(3)(a), the agency must either sell the property and apply the proceeds toward satisfying the lien, or satisfy the lien before disposing of the property in one of the ways described above.
+As required by Section 932.7055(3)(a), the agency must either sell the property and apply the proceeds toward satisfying the lien or satisfy the lien before disposing of the property in one of the ways described above.

-Should the seizing agency choose to sell forfeited property, the proceeds may not be used to meet the normal operating expenses of the agency.
-Instead, the proceeds must be distributed with the following priority:
+Should the seizing agency choose to sell forfeited property, the proceeds may not be used to meet the agency’s ordinary operating expenses.

-• The satisfaction of any liens preserved by the court during forfeiture proceedings.
+- The satisfaction of any liens preserved by the court during forfeiture proceedings.

-• Payment of the court costs incurred from the forfeiture proceeding.
+- Payment of the court costs incurred from the forfeiture proceeding.

 When the seizing agency is a county or municipal agency, the remaining proceeds from a sale of forfeited goods shall be deposited into a special law enforcement trust fund that may be used only for specific expenses.
 See Section 932.7055(5)(a), 932.7055(5)(c)1., 932.7055(5)(c)2., and 932.7055(5)(c)3.

-• The funds may only be used for the school resource officer, crime prevention, safe neighborhood programs, drug abuse education, drug prevention programs, or other approved law enforcement purposes under Section 932.7055(5)(c)1.
+- The funds may only be used for the school resource officer, crime prevention, safe neighborhood programs, drug abuse education, drug prevention programs, or other approved law enforcement purposes under Section 932.7055(5)(c)1.

-• Any local law enforcement agency that acquires at least $15,000 through the Act within one fiscal year must donate at least 15 percent of the proceeds for the support of any drug treatment, drug abuse education, drug prevention, crime prevention, safe neighborhood, or school resource officer programs under Florida Statute Section 932.7055(5)(c)3.
+- Any local law enforcement agency that acquires at least $15,000 through the Act within one fiscal year must donate at least 15 percent of the proceeds for the support of any drug treatment, drug abuse education, drug prevention, crime prevention, safe neighborhood, or school resource officer programs under Florida Statute Section 932.7055(5)(c)3.

 Effect of the 2016 CS/CS/HB 889

-• The owner of the property must be arrested for a criminal violation that renders the property a contraband article; or
+- The owner of the property must be arrested for a criminal violation that renders the property a contraband article; or

-• A criminal violation must occur and one of the following arrest exceptions must apply;
+- A criminal violation must occur and one of the following arrest exceptions must apply;

-• The owner of the property cannot be identified after a diligent search;
+- The owner of the property cannot be identified after a diligent search;

-• The owner of the property is a fugitive from justice or deceased;
+- The owner of the property is a fugitive from justice or deceased;

-• An individual who does not own the property is arrested for the criminal violation that renders the property a contraband article, and the owner of the property had actual knowledge of the criminal activity;
+- An individual who does not own the property is arrested for the criminal violation that renders the property a contraband article, and the owner of the property had actual knowledge of the criminal activity;

-• The owner of the property agrees to be a confidential informant; or
+- The owner of the property agrees to be a confidential informant; or

-• The property is a monetary instrument.
+- The property is a monetary instrument.

 The term “monetary instrument” is defined to include any of the following:

-• coins or currency of the United States or any other country;
+- coins or currency of the United States or any other country;

-• a traveler’s check;
+- a traveler’s check;

-• a personal check;
+- a personal check;

-• a bank check;
+- a bank check;

-• a cashier’s check;
+- a cashier’s check;

-• a money order;
+- a money order;

-• a bank draft of any country;
+- a bank draft of any country;

-• investment security or negotiable instrument in bearer form or in another form such that title passes upon delivery;
+- investment security or negotiable instrument in bearer form or in another form such that title passes upon delivery;

-• a prepaid or stored-value card or another device that is the equivalent of money and can be used to obtain cash, property, or services; or
+- a prepaid or stored-value card or another device that is the equivalent of money and can be used to obtain cash, property, or services; or

-• gold, silver, or platinum bullion or coins.
+- gold, silver, or platinum bullion or coins.

 If either pre-condition exists, the property may be seized if it has been used in any violation of the Act, regardless of whether the violation of the Act is connected to the criminal violation.